-Treats arthritis, plaque psoriasis, ankylosing spondylitis, Crohn disease, and ulcerative colitis.
+Treats arthritis, plaque psoriasis, ankylosing spondylitis, Crohn disease, ulcerative colitis, hidradenitis suppurativa, and uveitis.

 When This Medicine Should Not Be Used

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.

 - A nurse or other health provider will give you this medicine.